manifold-systems/manifold/docs/docs.md

 * can't refactor / rename structured data elements
 * complicated custom class loader issues, generated classes loaded in separate loader
 * concurrency problems with the shared thread context loader
-* the generated code is large and needs to be cached and shared
+* generated code is often cached and shared, which leads to stale cache issues
-* customers often need to change metadata and run code generators
+* customers often need to change metadata, which requires access to code generators

-Conversely, the Type Manifold API naturally promotes a _pull_ architecture.
-The API plugs into the Java compiler so that a type manifold implementation resolves and _projects_ types only as needed.
-In other words the compiler _drives_ a type manifold by asking it to resolve types as the compiler encounters them.
+In stark contrast to code generators, the _Type Manifold API_ naturally promotes a **_pull_** architecture.
+The API plugs into the Java compiler so that a type manifold implementing the API resolves and produces types only as needed.
+In other words the compiler **_drives_** a type manifold by asking it to resolve types as the compiler encounters them.
 As such your code can reference structured data sources directly as Java types as defined by the type manifolds your project uses.

-This changes everything.
+In essence the Type Manifold API reinvents code generation:
-* Structured data sources are Java types!
+* Structured data sources are virtual Java types!
 * Your build process is now free of code generation management
 * Using a type manifold is simply a matter of adding a Jar file to your project
 * You can perform incremental compilation based on changes to structured data